uf-robopi/CavePI_AUV/Readme.md

-This repository contains the design files, operational codes, and digital twin system's packages for the CavePI AUV.
+This repository contains the design files, operational codes, and digital twin system's packages for the **CavePI AUV**.
 Please refer to the following folders for more details.

 <p align="center">
   <img src="/assets/CavePI_Ginnie.gif" alt="cavepi_field" width="49%">